 Released only in 2015, the Nike Juvenate is an entirely new silhouette that takes its cues from at least two models from the past: the Nike Roshe One and the Nike Rejuven8.
 The new model takes after the straightforward and low-key appearance of the Roshe One.
 In fact, the two are so similar when it comes to appearance that one can be reasonably mistaken for the other.
 It also embraces the main function of the Rejuven8, which was to provide a breather for active people who are taking their breaks.

 Though it sounds so harmless, the Juvenate was not met with a welcoming cheer when it was released in 2015.
 It caused quite a stir not because of structural or functional deficiencies (of course not!), but because of its original name Zenji.
 The name was supposed to be a nod to its zen-like properties of being simple and straightforward yet elegantly functional, but it turned out to be an unwitting reference to a racial slur by some Middle-Eastern people against migrants from a small African region called Zanzibar.

-Now, the Nike Juvenate comes in a variety of colors.
-The material on the upper varies, and the variations are partly determined by the color of the shoe.
+Now, the Nike Juvenate is marketed more as a women's shoe, but men's sizes are also offered as well as a variety of colors and prints.
+The material on the upper varies, and the color of the shoe determines the material variations.

 - The Nike Juvenate makes use of the Solarsoft technology on the midsole to provide lightweight cushioning.

 - A large Swoosh sits on the lateral side of this shoe’s midfoot overlay.